fwlogwatch

 - Intelligent selection of certain fields (e.g. the host name column is omitted and the host mentioned in the header of the summary if the log is from a single host, the same happens with chains, targets and interfaces).

-- Output as plain text or HTML (W3C XHTML 1.1 with inline or linked CSS level 2) with limit and sort options.
+- Output as plain text or HTML (W3C XHTML 1.1 with inline or linked CSS) with limit and sort options.

 - Can send summaries by email.